ivy-llc/kornia/docs/source/get-started/multi-framework-support.rst

 #.
 Transpiling kornia to TensorFlow

-    This line lazily transpiles every function in kornia to TensorFlow.
-Because the transpilation happens lazily, no function will be transpiled until it is actually called.
+    This line lazily transpiles everything in the kornia api to TensorFlow, and creates a new module for this transpiled version of kornia.
+    Because the transpilation happens lazily, no function or class will be transpiled until it's actually called.

     .. code-block:: python